Elder Class 2024 - 2025

 Home reading expectations are detailed below, but should your child express an interest in a particular author, series or genre, please let us know and we would be delighted to order books from our library partners free of charge.
 Visits to your local library are also encouraged!

-PE will take place on Thursday afternoons and Friday mornings.
+PE will take place on Wednesday and Thursday afternoons.
 Please ensure your child comes to school in their PE kit on these days.

 Homework, reading and spelling